DRCOG is excited to share the metro area’s first regional active transportation plan

 The Active Transportation Plan

 envisions a safe, comfortable and connected network, and highlights opportunities and implementation strategies to improve active transportation across the Denver region.
-DRCOG is currently updating the draft plan to incorporate items raised during the public comment period, and will release a final version of the plan once it has been approved by the Transportation Advisory Committee, Regional Transportation Committee and Board of Directors.
+The Board of Directors unanimously adopted the plan on Jan.
+16, 2019.

 Safety is a priority.